SkoolNotes/Taproot/2021CS240/_KBhCS240ThreatModelingAssignment.md

 ## Protecting from...

 -   Advertisers who may want to advertise based on notes of users
--   Foreign companies who are attempting to access privileged information
+-   Foreign companies and groups who are attempting to access privileged information
 -   Bad actors looking to leverage a \"weak-point\" in a user\'s security profile
 -   Well-meaning but security-unconscious users

+## Not Protecting from...

+-   Organized, state-supported exploits
+-   Third party authorization and our hosting partners